 Generally, the industry is still evolving to make financial services more available to people.

-If you’re starting out in product, take some courses in product school.
+If you’re starting in product management, take some courses in product school.
 I gave myself a target.
 I was reading four articles on product and scrum every day.
 So set bold targets for yourself, even when entering a new industry.
 For example, I would give myself a target of three case studies a week and then think of how it applies to the current market in Nigeria.